clusture/concise/data-science/machine-learning/01-introduction-to-machine-learning/01-what-is-machine-learning/notes.md

 * Experience E is a sequence of images and steering commands of human

 Though there are disagreements, many sources continue to assert that machine learning remains a subfield of AI.
 The following diagram shows the relationship between the different fields such as artificial intelligence, machine learning and deep learning.
+Here, deep learning is a sub-field in machine learning.
+It consists of methods related to artificial neural networks.

 ![ML-as-subfield-of-AI](./images/ml-as-subfield-of-ai.jpg)

+Deep learning is a sub-field in machine learning.
+It consists of methods related to artificial neural networks.